hshubhang/bingebot/README.md

-# bingebot
+# BingeBot
-A Simple Swift Program that randomly selects a series from the given data
+A Simple Swift Program that randomly selects a program from the entered list.